ajay1706/datastructures/README.md

 printing on a new line or printing text along with a data-structure.

 ## Stub.java
 This class contains method to generate a random valued array, given the size and the max value you want in the array.
 It uses the built-in Random class to generate the values.
 It also has a method to print the values of a given input array along with a text given as formal parameter.

 ## Contribution
-Feel free to refactor code, report bugs, submit pull requests or just send a suggestion.
+* Feel free to refactor code, report bugs, submit pull requests or just send a suggestion.
+* reformat code and write the data-structures for arrays,Linked lists,trees ,Red Black trees and algorithms related to graphs and send a pull request with a suggestion added to itself.
 ## How to contribute
 Any code that you add needs to have a proper directory name.
 The directory names can be one of the following:
 * name of the data-structure (arrays/)

 * name of an algorithm/design paradigm (divide-and-conquer/) Do add easy-to-understand comments at the beginning of the code to understand the question, input and output of the program.

 ## To-dos